UTDallasEPICS/UTDesign-Monitor-Dashboard/README.md

   ##### Database
         - SQLite (Database)
         - Primsa (Helps write SQLite)

-## Instructions for setting up the development environment

 # How the Raspberry Pi's work with our website
 ```mermaid
 graph TD;
   A["Raspberry Pi starts up"] --> B["script runs"] --> C["goes to its respective page on our website"] --> D["Pi is redirected to a generated URL (when the Dashboard is sent to the Device) present the Dashboard stored in our website"] --> E["When the Device is done presenting the Dashboard, it redirects to its specific page to present its Dashboard again"] --> C
 ```
-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+## Instructions for setting up the development environment

 ## Setup
 Clone repsitory